scraed/CharacteristicGuidanceWebUI/README.md

 ## Compatibility and Issues
-### TODO: Characteristic guidance won't work when prompt length > 75
-I'm trying to find a fix

 ### Using Characteristic Guidance with Dynamical Thresholding
 It's advisable to be cautious when using [Characteristic Guidance](#) and [Dynamical Thresholding](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding) simutaneously.
 These two extensions alter latents in theoretically different ways: